Engineering Intent

 The SCSS Cascade Is a Governance System

 Variables, mixins, partials, import order.
-The SCSS cascade is governance before it's styling, and the twelve years I spent maintaining one taught me what survives ownership changes.
+The SCSS cascade is governance before it's styling, and the thirteen years I spent maintaining one taught me what survives organizational change.

 Three Prose Registers as Interface States